hsf-training/hsf-training-cicd-github/_episodes/10-the-worlds-a-stage.md

 ~~~
 {: .language-yaml}

-We're going to talk about another useful parameter `needs`. `needs: jobs or list of jobs` allows us to specify dependencies between jobs in the order you define.
+We're going to talk about another useful parameter `needs`.
+The key-value `needs: jobs or list of jobs` allows you to specify dependencies between jobs in the order you define.
 For example
 ~~~
 job2:
   needs: job1